arungudelli/angularjswiki/content/en/fontawesome/csscontentcode.md

 So font awesome used `::before` pseudo-element to display icons using CSS content codes.

-This way we can simple change the CSS styles for the icon elements no changes required HTML pages.
+This way we can simple change the CSS styles for the icon elements no changes required in HTML pages.

 ```
 .twitter::before {